ably/spaces/README.md

 ### Quickstart

-Create a new instance of the promisified realtime client and pass that as a parameter to the Spaces constructor:
+Create a new instance of the promise version of realtime client and pass that as a parameter to the Spaces constructor:

 ```ts
 import { Realtime } from 'ably/promise';